flonadb/flonadb/README.md

 config contains a property named `pooling.c3p0.maxPoolSize`, then the c3p0 provider is auto selected.
 You **cannot** add properties for both providers in the same config file otherwise it will be rejected.

-Because the server component for the remote proxy internally uses a file proxy database, it implies pooling in the Flona server is configured via its internal driver configuration file and database instance specific configurations are based on the target database instances defined its embedded file proxy database.
+Because the server component for the remote proxy internally uses a file proxy, it implies pooling in the Flona server is configured via its internal driver configuration file and database instance specific configurations are based on the target database instances defined its embedded file proxy.

 Pooling properties can be defined globally for all database instances and can also be overridden one by one for a specific instance, use the formats below to achieve the desired behavior.